Electric-Coin-Company/zcash-docs/CONTRIBUTING.md

 5. Wrap the body at 72 characters
 6. Use the body to explain *what* and *why* vs. *how*

-Once synced with `master`, let's commit our changes:
+Once synced with `main`, let's commit our changes:

 ```bash
 git add [files...] # default is all files, be careful not to add unintended files